[object Object]

 Step 7: Prepare for the interview

 Software engineering interviews are different from typical job interviews.
 Hiring managers want to gain insight into how you code, what your foundational understanding is, and what kinds of questions you ask during a project.
+A software developer interview often involves a hands-on project during the interview.

 It’s important to understand that you may not know exactly how to perform the task the interviewers are asking.
 More often than not, particularly for entry-level positions, they want to see that you ask questions, are willing to learn, and can adapt when provided with new instruction.